 In line with Article 17 of our Corporate Governance Guidelines, the Criteria for Independence of Outside Directors is prescribed as below:

 The Board of Directors and Audit & Supervisory Board are in charge of establishing, managing and monitoring the Company’s corporate governance structure, while committees and other organs work to enhance the structure.
 With effect from April, 2016, the Company has implemented “Unit Supervisory System” and “Unit Supervising Executive Officers” for further improvement of efficiency and reinforcement of business execution structure.

 Board of Directors

 The Board of Directors is an organ of the Company that meets at least once a month and determines fundamental management policies, matters required by laws and regulations, and other important management-related matters, as well as supervising the execution of duties by the Directors.
-Three of the nine Directors are Outside Directors.
+Four of the ten Directors are Outside Directors.
 The Audit & Supervisory Board Members also attend the Board of Directors’ Meetings.

 The Board effectiveness is evaluated every year, and the latest report of the overview of the results is as follows.

 Nominating Advisory Committee